 The Regional Transit Authority Route 504 FGGM/Odenton MARC bus leaves from the Odenton MARC Station and makes stops on Fort Meade at the following locations: the Defense Information Systems Agency headquarters, Candlewood Suites hotel, Garrison Headquarters/Post Theater, Kimbrough Ambulatory Care Center and the Adjudication Center.

 Fees are $2 per trip; $15 for a 10-ride ticket booklet; and $40 for a monthly pass.

 Lyft, the fastest growing rideshare company in the U.S., has expanded its service to Fort Meade.

-The new service helps Fort Meade’s service members, civilians and their family members by providing another safe, reliable, door-to-door transportation option on Fort Meade and in the surrounding community.
-Only fully vetted and approved Lyft drivers will be given credentials to access the installation to provide rides to those who need them.
+The service helps Fort Meade’s service members, civilians and their family members by providing another safe, reliable, door-to-door transportation option on Fort Meade and in the surrounding community.
+Only fully-vetted and approved Lyft drivers will be given credentials to access the installation to provide rides to those who need them.

 Other transportation options include:

 - Anne Arundel County Transit